sparshrestha/sparshrestha/README.md

 👨🏻‍💻 Software Engineer | 🎓 Master's in AI @ Kathmandu University | 🌐 Open Source Contributor

 I build practical software with a focus on robust engineering, automation, and open collaboration.
 Prior to that, I spent 3 years working on mobile apps and game projects leading to 150+ million downloads worldwide.

-Away from work, I spend my time as an indie hacker context switching between product-first and code-first axes.
+Away from keyboard, I like playing football, traveling, and spending time with people close.

 ---